ora600pl/jas-min/README.md

     -q, --quiet
           Should I be quiet?
 This mode suppresses terminal output but still writes to log file

+    -a, --ai <AI>
+          Use AI model to interpret collected statistics and describe them.
+Environment variable OPENAI_API_KEY should be set to your personal API key The parameter should be set to the value in format: MODEL_NAME:LANGUAGE_CODE (for example gpt-4-turbo:PL) [default: NO]

     -V, --version
             Print version information